 [24] They accept too, as they must, that the contracts do not provide - expressly or tacitly - for a hearing or require the School to consider lesser sanctions before termination.
-Their contention that the principles of natural justice afford them these rights was properly rejected by the high court,5 as was an attempt to find them in the School's policies.6 These arguments were abandoned in this court, for good reason.

-[25] Knowing all of this the appellants sought to have the termination of the contracts declared unconstitutional, invalid and unlawful, and reviewed and set aside.
+Their contention that the principles of natural justice afford them these rights was properly rejected by the high court,5 as was an attempt to find them in the declared unconstitutional, invalid and unlawful, and reviewed and set aside.
 They rely, mainly, upon two constitutional provisions, namely s 28(2), that the child's best interests are of paramount importance in every matter concerning the child, and s 29(1)(a), the right to a basic education, to achieve this.
 They thus seek a finding that the School's decision violated these provisions.